hydro-informatics/hydro-informatics.github.io/numerics/basement.md

 ParaView after successful import of the model results (results.xdmf) - see above descriptions.
 ```

 All available time steps are listed in the Blocks tab (bottom-left in Figure 1).
 Anything should be visible at the beginning because the initial conditions were defined as `dry` (see the setup of [inital conditions](#init)).
 The above {numref}`Fig. %s <pv-vis>`) shows the last time step (`Timestep[25]`), with water flowing at a peak velocity of 3.7 m/s.
-The 25 available time steps result from the definition made in *BASEMENT*'s `SIMULATION` tab with a total duration of 5000.0 and an output step of 200.0.
+The 25 available time steps result from the definition made in BASEMENT's SIMULATION tab with a total duration of 5000.0 and an output step of 200.0.
 Note that the time units have no dimension here because they correspond to computational time steps.

 (exp-vis)=
 ### Export Visualizations